 Sometimes e-commerce platforms have problematic filtering configurations, where you can’t optimize each parameter and value pair, and there is a myriad of them.
 If crawling a nearly infinite number of filter combinations doesn’t sound like a good idea to you, you may need to exclude them in Configuration > Exclude.

 If you’re struggling with any specific platform let us know in the comments and we’ll include an exclusion list ready for you to use.

-Respecting robots.txt and noindex directives during a crawl
+Respecting or ignoring robots.txt and noindex directives during a crawl

 Sometimes you need to crawl w website that’s completely or fully excluded in robots.txt has a sitewide noindex directive set.
 When this happens you’ll want to change SEO Spider’s settings to ignore them.